adaltas/node-nikita/src/tools/repo.coffee.md

 * `source` (string)
   The source file(s) containing the repository(ies)
-* `local`
+* `local` (boolean)
   Treat the source as local instead of remote, only apply with "ssh" option.
 * `content`
-  Content to write inside the file. can not be used with source
+  Content to write inside the file. can not be used with source.
-* 'clean' (String)
+* `clean` (String)
   Globing expression used to match replaced files.
-* 'clean' (Boolean)
+* `clean` (Boolean)
   Run yum clean metadata after repo file is placed.
 True by default.
+* `gpg_dir` (string)
+  Directory storing GPG keys.
-* 'update' (Boolean)
+* `update` (Boolean)
   Run yum update enabling only the ids present in repo file.
 Default to false.
 * `verify`
-  Download the PGP keys if it's enabled in the repo file.
+  Download the PGP keys if it's enabled in the repo file, keys are by default placed inside "/etc/pki/rpm-gpg" defined by the gpg_dir option and the filename is derivated from the url.
-* `ssh` (object|ssh2)
-  Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
-* `stdout` (stream.Writable)
-  Writable EventEmitter where diff information is written if option "diff" is "true"

 ## Example